syncfusion-content/javascript-docs/js/Grid/Columns.md

 When the cell value contains a long text that is not fit into the grid column cell, the clipMode is used.

-By using the ClipMode,you can show the cell value as ellipsis or as Clip.
+By using the ClipMode,you can show cell with ellipsis or with Clipped content.

 N>By default the [`clipMode`](http://help.syncfusion.com/js/api/ejgrid#members:columns-clipmode "clipMode") will be set as Clip.